Rocky Mountain Blizzard 20 Review

 Based on the name alone, the Blizzard was clearly intended for snow riding.
 This is further evidenced by the fact that it comes equipped with a super wide set of wheels and tires.
 The Rocky Mountain Speedhole rims are 95mm wide and laced to a combo of a Rocky Mountain front and a SUNRingle SRC rear hub.
 Hubs and frames that use quick-release skewers are quickly going out of fashion.
 However, the Blizzard 20 does have old-school QR's both front and rear.
 Mounted to those rims are a super-wide 4.8-inch Maxxis Minion FBF on the front and a 4.8-inch Maxxis Minion FBR on the back.
 These tires are enormous and have a relatively aggressive tread.
 They are a bit slower rolling than some of the other options but perform quite well on most snow surfaces, and they have loads of floatation for cruising on sand as well.

-The Blizzard 20 is a capable fat bike with a reasonable price tag.
 This bike sets itself apart from the competition with its more aggressive geometry, which takes cues from modern trail bike design.
 The slacker head tube angle helps to give the Blizzard a more confident feeling front end that performs well at speed and in steeper, rougher terrain than most.
-It's not lightweight or particularly fast-rolling, but we feel it would be a great addition to any mountain biker's quiver and an affordable one at that.
+It's not lightweight or particularly fast-rolling, but we feel it would be a great addition to any mountain biker's quiver, although it isn't quite as good of a value as it used to be.